 - and an evaluation process

-Phase 3: (Project development): Project bearers have 5 to 9 months, depending on the type of project, for further project development.
-During this phase, they are in contact with the same experts & staff as during the training/consultancy retreat.
-This phase should allow project bearers to be completely prepared for writing and submitting their application.
+Phase 4: (Project development): Project bearers have 1-2 months to identify what type of funding they want to apply for and 5 to 9 months, depending on the type of project, for further project development.
+During this phase, they are in contact with the same experts as during the consultancy retreat.
+A 1-hour virtual meeting will help them get final feedback about their project.
+This phase will allow project bearers to be prepared for writing and submitting their application.

 Who may apply ?